happyparsertod/Renamaida/README.md

 When the plugin is launched, Renemaida creates a signature base of the current binary using the same dictionary, and compares the values of these keys one by one with each other using the Jaro-Winkler Similarity algorithm.
 Functions are renamed only with similarity values above 0.83 units.
 An additional limitation is functions with a length of less than 10 instructions, as there is very little data for comparison.

+The more the library that you compile and the library that is linked with the firmware are similar, the more functions will be recognized.
+This applies not only to the release version of the library, but also to the version of the architecture under which the firmware will work.

 # Contributing
 If you encounter any issues with Renamaida, or would like to contribute to its development, please submit an issue or pull request on the GitHub repository.